andrewjouffray/AILU/README.md

 ![threshed](threshed.png)

-#### Now that we have a prceise region of intrest we can simply overlap the two images, and get that same region in the color image
+#### Now that we have a precise region of intrest we can simply overlap the two images, and get that same region in the color image

 ![color](color.png)

+The coordinates / metadata and the images are then saved under the same name, one as a XML file and one as a PNG file.
+The robot can get 300 images in 10 seconds, making it possible to get 105,000 images in 30 minutes.
+Adding on top of that the data augmentation techniques will increase that x10.